timescale/docs/timescaledb/how-to-guides/tooling/about-timescaledb-tune.md

+---
+title: About timescaledb-tune
+excerpt: Automatically tune your TimescaleDB database to match your system resources and PostgreSQL version
+keywords: [configuration, timescaledb-tune]
+tags: [tune, settings]
+---

 # About timescaledb-tune
 Get better performance by tuning your TimescaleDB database to match your system resources and PostgreSQL version.  `timescaledb-tune` is an open source command